jadeforrest/blog/content/posts/2022-06-10--role-definition/index.md

 It should be a valid option to identify that one role owns an area of responsibility, but delegates that responsibility to the other role.
 For example, Engineering can be responsible for projects, but be totally buried in other work.
 So you can agree to have the Product Manager run the projects for a period of time.

-Also if you have standard role definitions, and want to change the lines between you, you should if it produces better outcomes.
+If you have standard role definitions, there may be times when it isn't a good fit for your situation.
+In those cases, you might flex the responsibilities between you and someone else if you think it will product better outcomes.
 I find having the roles written up allows you to have more explicit conversations about these things.
 "Hey, it looks like you're responsible for project reporting.
 How would you feel about me doing the reporting, or helping you with it?"

 ## Some people like RACI charts